 Supervised playdates are a great way for children to build their social muscles.
 Dr. Rooney suggests that parents spend some time before playdates reviewing social cues with their children.
 Some activities for playdate-prep include:

 - Talk with your child about what it means to be a good host.
-What will your child do to make her guests feel comfortable?
+What will your child do to make their guests feel comfortable?

 - Have your child pick out a few games in advance.
 How will your child know when it’s time to move on to the next game?

-- Ask your child how she will know if her guests are having a good time.
+- Ask your child how they’ll know if guests are having a good time.
 Are they smiling?
 Laughing?

-As long as the children don’t veer into play that’s outright dangerous, let the playdate unfold as it may, recommends Jamie Howard, PhD, a clinical psychologist at the Child Mind Institute.
+As long as the children don’t veer into play that’s outright dangerous, let the playdate unfold as it may, recommends Jamie Howard, PhD, a clinical advisor to the Child Mind Institute.
 Children learn from the natural consequences of their actions, which is why it’s so important to let them practice socializing in a warm, supportive setting.

 And when you review how it went, focus on the good behaviors you want to reinforce.
 “Kids are more motivated by praise than by avoiding criticism,” says Dr. Howard.
 “Specific, labeled praise is most helpful.
 Instead of ‘good job,’ say, ‘you shared very well with your friend.’”

 Some kids are natural social butterflies while others need more time to warm up to new situations.
 Don’t worry if your child is a little more hesitant in social situations.
 Expecting every child to jump in and be the leader of the group isn’t realistic, so avoid pushing too hard.
 However, parents shouldn’t make the mistake of keeping more tentative kids at home, either.
 Rachel Busman, PsyD, a psychologist who works with anxious kids, explains, “There’s a difference between accommodating and enabling.
 For shyer kids we want to give them opportunities to meet new kids, but we want to help bridge the transition so they aren’t too uncomfortable.”